 In compliance with the request of the Market Street church, who have sent up Brother J. L. Trueman to this Association, for ordination, your committee have taken the same under consideration; and after due examination of his religious experience; his call to the ministry; his doctrinal views; and qualifications for usefulness in the ministry:

-Resolved, That the church should be recommended to grant him ordination.
+Resolved, That the church should be recommended to grant him ordinaof absence for the balance of the session.

 Brethren Fiveash, Clary and Edwards, were granted leave of absence till Monday morning.